yuexing/realblog/language/java-misleading-methods.md

 - java.net.URL.equals

-Two URL objects are euqal iff they have the same protocal, reference equivalent hosts, have the same port number on the host, and the same file and fragment of the file.
-Moreover, two hosts are considered equivalent if both host names can be resolved into the same IP address, else if the names are qual without regard to case and can not be resolved, or both names are equal to null.
+Two URL objects are euqal iff they have the same protocal, reference the equivalent hosts, have the same port number on the host, and the same file and fragment of the file.
+Moreover, two hosts are considered equivalent if both host names can be resolved into the same IP address, else if the names are equal without regard to case and cannot be resolved, or both names are equal to null.
 The name resolution is a blocking operation.

 - <collection>.add